-Section 2.01 Compliance with the CDBG National Objective
+Section 2: National Objective

 The primary national CDBG objective is the development of viable communities by providing decent housing, suitable living environments, and expanded economic opportunities, principally for low- and moderate-income persons.
 Under these guidelines, this is accomplished by funding projects that meet at least one national objective.
 Further guidance about CDBG National Objectives available in the CDBG Administration Manual.